pdjr-signalk/pdjr-skplugin-devantech/README.md

                   <dt>ON command <code>oncommand</code></dt>
                   <dd>
                     <p>
-                    Required string supplying the ASCII string that is required to switch this channel on.
+                    Required string supplying the ASCII command that is required to switch this channel on.
                     If this is a generic command then the token '{c}' can be used to indicate where in the command a